 For the on-the-fly encryption function, the packager will be integrated with the DRM platform of the AO.
 For this part, it will be integrated with the AO key server.
 Common Encryption allowing PlayReady DRM and Widevine DRM is supported by the packager.

 The AO will also integrate an AO storage component with this platform.
-The video assets themselves will be stored at the AO side in a number of video profiles and in accordance with content specifications provided by .
+The video assets themselves will be stored at the AO side in a number of video profiles and in accordance with content specifications provided by Wyre.

 The packager will support the ISO BMFF on demand profile of the MPEG-DASH standard and will require use of Common Encryption (CENC).